obiTrinobiIntel/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ###### Does this feature depend on any specific services running in the cluster?

-A CCI Driver (daemonset) will be required to handle pods which need CCI Driver resource management.
+No, CCI Driver does not require an external service to be operational.

 ### Scalability

 The CCI Resource Manager approach resembles device manager protocol.
 The scalability and performance impact will be similar to the case of handling device plugins.

-Further performance benchmarks will be done in Beta Phase
+Further performance benchmarks will be done in Beta Phase.

 ###### Will enabling / using this feature result in any new API calls?

+In alpha phase: no
+In post-alpha pahase:
 For Pods requiring CCI Driver the admission, container add and container removal operations will be handled via api call to external CCI Driver.
-Remaining pods should be handled as before.
+Remaining pods should be handled as before (post alpha phase).

 ###### Will enabling / using this feature result in introducing new API types?